-The current study by Fritz et al. examined the effect of several types of weekend recovery experiences on both positive and negative feelings.
+The current study (Fritz et al., 2010) examined the effect of several types of weekend recovery experiences on both positive and negative feelings.
 Relaxation during the weekend increased positive feelings (joviality, serenity, self-assurance) and decreased negative feelings (fear, hostility, sadness) by the end of the weekend.
 Engaging in mastery experiences (activities that promote challenge and provide opportunities to learn new skills) during the weekend was related to increased positive feelings (joviality, serenity, self-assurance).
 Finally, psychological detachment (mentally distancing oneself from work) was also related to increased positive feelings (only joviality and serenity) by the end of the weekend.

-Fritz et al. also examined the impact of non-work hassles (e.g. accumulated housework, conflicts with the family) that can occur during the weekend.
+However, the weekend isn’t always full of positive recovery experiences.
+The authors also examined the impact of non-work hassles (e.g., accumulated housework, conflicts with the family) that can occur during the weekend.
 These negative non-work experiences increased negative feelings (sadness, hostility, fear, fatigue) by the end of the weekend.

 Fritz, C., Sonnentag, S., Spector, P. E. and McInroe, J. A. (2010), The weekend matters: Relationships between stress recovery and affective experiences.
 Journal of Organizational Behavior, 31: 1137–1162.